4.7 10 Rock Paper Scissors

 • Tie: If both players choose the same option, the round is a tie.

 The core of the game is the inherent unpredictability.
-A perfectly random strategy, where each choice (Rock, Paper, Scissors) has an equal probability (1/3), ensures a fair and balanced game in the long run.
-However, human behavior often introduces patterns and biases that can be exploited.
+Day to day, a perfectly random strategy, where each choice (Rock, Paper, Scissors) has an equal probability (1/3), ensures a fair and balanced game in the long run.
+On the flip side, human behavior often introduces patterns and biases that can be exploited.

 Introducing the 4.7.10 Variant: A Probabilistic Approach

 Imagine a scenario where you analyze your opponent's past choices.
-You observe a tendency towards certain patterns or frequencies.
-The 4.7.10 system provides a method to interpret these patterns, leveraging them to increase your chances of winning.
+The 4.7.Now, you observe a tendency towards certain patterns or frequencies.
+10 system provides a method to interpret these patterns, leveraging them to increase your chances of winning.

 For example: